DODAS-TS/dodas-apps/README.md

 > IM is a tool that ease the access and the usability of IaaS clouds by automating the VMI selection, deployment, configuration, software installation, monitoring and update of Virtual Appliances.
 It supports APIs from a large number of virtual platforms, making user applications cloud-agnostic.
 In addition it integrates a contextualization system to enable the installation and configuration of all the user required applications providing the user with a fully functional infrastructure.

+## Quick start

+### DODAS CLI

 To start playing with DODAS templates we provide a two quick start guides:

 - using the **[community instance of IM](https://dodas-ts.github.io/dodas-templates/quick-start-community/)** (part of the Enabling facility offerr, requires a free registration for evaluation purpose [here](https://dodas-iam.cloud.cnaf.infn.it))
-- a **[standalone setup](https://dodas-ts.github.io/dodas-templates/quick-start/)** where IM will be deployed together with the dodas-operator
+- a **[standalone setup](https://dodas-ts.github.io/dodas-templates/quick-start/)** where IM will be deployed on a docker container

+### DODAS Kuberntes operator

+If you already have a Kubernetes cluster and you want to manage your infrastructures as Kubernetes resources the [DODAS Kubernetes operator](https://github.com/DODAS-TS/dodas-operator/) is what you are looking for.

+Please refer to the documentation [here](https://dodas-ts.github.io/dodas-operator/) for a quick start guide.

 ## Available applications